pagespace/pagespace/docs/intro.md

 Pagespace is website management software built using [Node.JS](https://nodejs.org/en/) and [MongoDB](https://www.mongodb.org/).

-**Developers** integrate Pagespace as just another piece of Express 4 middleware, so its easy to add other middleware for parts of your application not managed by Pagespace.
+**Developers** integrate Pagespace as just another piece of [Express 4](http://expressjs.com/) middleware, so its easy to add other middleware for parts of your application that are not managed by Pagespace.

 Within Pagespace, developers create page templates with [Handlebars](http://handlebarsjs.com/) using partials to include the manageable regions of a web page.
 These manageable regions are populated by Pagespace's plugins which are